M4Human: A Large-Scale Multimodal mmWave Radar Benchmark for Human Mesh Reconstruction: Benchmark and Evaluation

 \textbf{RGB(D) Modality.} For the RGB setting, we adopt the SOTA TokenHMR method~\cite{dwivedi2024tokenhmr} and follow its practices: persons are first detected using Detectron2~\cite{wu2019detectron2} and cropped for local mesh recovery.
 To obtain the best performance, we initialize the model with its large-scale pretrained weights and fine-tune it on our dataset.
 For the depth setting, we back-project depth pixels to 3D point clouds and apply the point cloud-based HMR method P4Transformer~\cite{fan2021point}.

 \textbf{mmWave Modality.} To comprehensively benchmark radar-based HMR, we include SOTA methods from existing mmWave HPE and HMR datasets for both RPC and RT modalities.
 For RPC-based methods, we select two representative HMR approaches: LSTM-based mmMesh~\cite{xue2021mmmesh} and transformer-based P4Transformer~\cite{fan2021point} applied in the mmBody~\cite{chen2022mmbody} dataset.
 Since no existing HMR method is designed for RT, we adopt SOTA models from the latest RT-based HPE datasets: MMVR~\cite{rahman2024mmvr} and RT-Pose~\cite{ho2024rt}.
-Specifically, RT-Pose~\cite{ho2024rt} adapts HR-Net to radar, using a high-resolution 3D convolutional network as a backbone.
-RETR~\cite{yataka2024retr} from MMVR extracts features from two complementary views—X-Y BEV and X-Z side view—and fuses them using a transformer-based architecture.
+Specifically, RT-Pose~\cite{ho2024rt} adapts HR-Net to radar, using computationally expensive 3D CNN network as backbone.
+We adapt RETR~\cite{yataka2024retr} from MMVR to extract features from two complementary views (X-Y BEV and X-Z side view), using a transformer-based architecture.
 We preserve the original RT feature extractors, replace their HPE heads with HMR heads, and retrain the models on our dataset.